Skip to Content

 Whether you’re using an oven, fire or charcoal grill it works well to conduct heat.
 The foil is also a good barrier so food inside doesn’t burn or overcook.
 Just like our oven baked teriyaki salmon in foil each of these are great on a bbq or oven.

-Tin foil dinners is what some people call this and other campfire dinner recipes.
+Tin foil dinners is what some people call this and other campfire dinner recipes, they are just different ways of saying the same thing.
 If you want added veggies you could poke, rub olive oil over some sweet potatoes or russets and smoke baked potatoes on the side too.

 Foil Packet Meals for Camping